mtlynch/mtlynch.io/content/posts/digitizing-1/index.md

 ### Robo-editing

 After an embarrassing number of hours doing everything by hand, I wondered if I could simply throw artificial intelligence at the problem.
 Identifying clip boundaries seemed like a suitable machine learning task.
-I knew that accuracywould be less than perfect, but maybe it could do 80% of the work, and I'd fix the last 20% manually.
+I knew that accuracy would be less than perfect, but maybe it could do 80% of the work, and I'd fix the last 20% manually.

 I experimented with a tool called [pyscenedetect](https://pyscenedetect.readthedocs.io/en/latest/), which analyzes video files and prints out the timecodes where scene changes occur: